-Jasmine Haywood, Ph.D., is the strategic impact and learning officer at Lumina Foundation, an independent, private foundation in Indianapolis that is committed to making opportunities for learning beyond high school available to all.
-In that role, she leads work related to the metrics, learning, and evaluation of Lumina’s direct efforts and the outcomes of those efforts.
-She also works on quality assurance and faculty engagement in postsecondary education.
+Jasmine Haywood, Ph.D., is a strategy director at Lumina Foundation, an independent, private foundation in Indianapolis that is committed to making opportunities for learning beyond high school available to all.
+In that role, she leads a portfolio of work that supports the creation of a system in which student success and credential attainment are scaled up significantly, particularly at four-year institutions.

 Before joining Lumina, Haywood was a visiting faculty member in the Department of Educational Leadership at Indiana State University.
 Prior to joining ISU, she was the managing editor for the International Journal of Qualitative Studies in Education, a research assistant at IUPUI’s Center for Urban and Multicultural Education, and an admissions counselor at Rensselaer Polytechnic Institute.